Second Language Evaluation – Oral Language Assessment

 Requests for this test must be submitted by human resources officers through the Second Language Evaluation–Scheduling System.
 When scheduling the test, the fields are mandatory for the Personnel Psychology Centre to properly schedule and administer the test:

-- Candidate email address: please provide the candidate’s email address in the comments section of the request.
+• Candidate email address: please provide the email address in the comments section of the request.
 This information is required to send the MS Teams meeting link to the candidate for the test, along with connection instructions.
 The test will not be scheduled without the candidate’s email address.

-- When the test is scheduled, confirmation of the test date and time will be sent to clients through the scheduling system, and at the same time, the MS Teams link will be sent directly to the candidate by the Public Service Commission.
-The scheduling confirmation clients receive will refer to the test as a second language interview for level B or C; however, all tests will be scheduled as oral language assessment.
+• When the test is scheduled, confirmation of the test date and time will be sent to you through the scheduling system, and the MS Teams link will be sent directly to the candidate by the Public Service Commission of Canada (PSC).
+The scheduling confirmation will refer to the test as a second language interview for level B or C; however, all tests will be scheduled as oral language assessment.

-- Please note that clients are responsible for informing candidates of the scheduled date and time of their test as this information is not included in the Public Service Commission’s email to candidates.
+• Please note that you are responsible for informing candidates of the scheduled date and time of their test as this information is not included in the PSC’s email to candidates.

-- If necessary, clients can also access the MS Teams meeting links that are sent to candidates as they are included in the comments section in the scheduling confirmation sent to clients through the scheduling system.
+• If necessary, you can access the MS Teams meeting links in the comments section in the scheduling confirmation sent through the scheduling system.
 Please note that all MS Teams meeting links are unique and can only be shared with the candidate named in the scheduling confirmation.
 The links are not interchangeable between candidates.

 Create an account: